Chiang-Gui War: Conflict

 On May 5, the Guangxi clique announced the establishment of a "Protection Party to Save the Country" and launched a campaign against Chiang Kai-shek.
-He plans to take the initiative to attack, he first attacks Canton.
+He plans to take the initiative to attack, he first attacks Guangdong.
 On May 15, Feng Yuxiang of the North proposed to cooperate with the Guangxi clique to discuss the situation and the possibility of sending troops to attack Chiang Kai-shek.
 However, his companions, Shi Yousan, Han Fuyu opposed this idea, so Feng ultimately did not participate.

-In mid-May, Guangxi's troops entered Canton in two ways, defeated the Canton Province Army, and entered the city of Canton.
+In mid-May, Guangxi's troops entered Guangdong in two ways, defeated the Guangdong Province Army, and entered the city of Guangzhou.
 Chiang Kai-shek mobilizes the armies of Hunan, Guizhou, Yunnan and other units to carry out an offensive on Guangxi province.
-The Guangxi clique and the Canton army, loyal to Chiang, had a fierce battle in the Baimu region.
-The invasion of the Guangxi clique into Guangzhou was repelled.
+The Guangxi clique and the Guangdong army, loyal to Chiang, had a fierce battle in the Baimu region.
+The invasion of the Guangxi clique into Guangdong was repelled.
 The clique troops were forced to retreat to the Guangxi province of the same name.
 However, at the same time, the clique forces gained the front line in Guilin and Liuzhou, defeating Xiangjun, Qijun, and Qijun.
 In the same month, Hunan, where key part propelled by the Shonan Guilin; Chen Guangdong Zhaoqing attack by the Wuzhou Ministry, He County, Yunnan Department of Guizhou Dushan County Yun occupy Liuzhou.

-Chiang Kai-shek quickly mobilized Li Mingrui, Yu Zuobai and the old Guangxi clique army from Yang Tenghui to go south to Guangzhou, and west to attack Guangxi.
+Chiang Kai-shek quickly mobilized Li Mingrui, Yu Zuobai and the old Guangxi clique army from Yang Tenghui to go south to Guangdong, and west to attack Guangxi.
 Due to the strong fight between the troops of Li, Yu, Yang quickly captured the Wuzhou and Guiping.
 Wei Yunwei leaves the city and Guangxi province unable to continue the fight.

 Guangxi province was attacked from three fronts by the enemy from Longzhou.
 In June, Li Zongren, Bai Chongxi, and Huang Shaoxiong fell.
 Li Zongren, Bai and others fled to Hong Kong, Sai Kung, Haiphong and other places.
 June 27, Li Mingrui and his troops enter Nanning.
 Guangxi's new clique had been defeated, and Chiang appointed Li Mingrui, Yu Zuopeng, and Yang Tenghui to rule the province of Guangxi.
 The war had ended with Chiang's victory.